High Sheriff Fund

-The Worcestershire Community Foundation (WCF) was founded back in 2003 and is a registered charity serving the communities of Worcestershire.
-Part of a national network of 46 local Community Foundations, WCF is a specialist organisation that matches philanthropic donors, businesses and grant giving bodies who wish to support local causes with areas of the community which are most in need.
+Worcestershire Community Foundation was founded in 2003 and is a registered charity serving the communities of Worcestershire.
+Part of a national network of 46 local community foundations across the UK, WCF is a specialist charitable hub that drives philanthropy across Worcestershire, bringing together philanthropic donors, businesses and grant giving bodies with local causes in areas of the community that are most in need.

-WCF supports those charities and voluntary organisations in and across Worcestershire who don’t necessarily have the capacity to organise any major fundraising campaigns themselves.
-Each year, WCF successfully donates up to £200,000 to many community groups to support their projects across the county.
+WCF often supports charities and voluntary organisations across the County who don’t necessarily have the capacity to organise major fundraising campaigns themselves.
+In 2017/18, the WCF successfully distributed over £200,000 to many valuable projects across the county.

 Working together: High Sheriff & WCF

-This year, Edward is delighted to be partnering with Worcestershire Community Foundation.
-Throughout the year, all money raised by the High Sheriff Fund charitable events will be held by WCF for distribution to specific groups and individuals as chosen by the High Sheriff.
+This year, Edward is delighted to be partnering with the Worcestershire Community Fund.
+Throughout the year, all money raised for the High Sheriff Fund will be held by WCF and then distributed to specific organisations or individuals as chosen by the High Sheriff.